ZhenghuaNTU/zhenghuantu.github.io/_pages/about.md

 # Recent News
+* One paper entitled "Source-Free Domain Adaptation with Temporal Imputation for Time Series Data" has been accepted by **KDD 2023** (acceptance rate: 22%)
 * One paper entitled "Distilling Universal and Joint Knowledge for Cross-Domain Model Compression on Time Series Data" has been accepted by **IJCAI 2023** (acceptance rate: 15%)
 * I am serving as the Associate Editor for [Springer Discover Artificial Intelligence](https://www.springer.com/journal/44163).
 * I am serving as the Associate Editor for [IEEE Transactions on Industrial Informatics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9424).